Here are a few descriptions of common scams to help keep you in the know.

 Websites or callers claim to be from official government departments and then sell their services for a charge.
 An example of this is websites which claim to process passports and driving licenses which aren’t legitimate.
 Another example is receiving calls from an unofficial ‘Government Grants Department’ which claims you are owed several thousands of pounds for being a good citizen for paying bills and taxes on time.
 They usually trick victims into revealing their bank details or demand a payment to release the funds.

 Top tip: Do not automatically choose to use the first website that pops up on a search engine, however much of a hurry you’re in.
 Make sure that any page you are making a payment on starts with https along with a locked padlock in the address bar.

 Doorstep selling is a legitimate and convenient way some businesses sell their products, however criminals can use this as a method of committing fraud.
 A bogus salesman can use cunning tactics to convince a victim into buying something they don’t need and at the same time massively over paying for it.
 There are many forms of doorstep fraud which include overpriced or shabby home maintenance, unfair contracts, fake charity collections and consumer surveys.
-Bogus salespeople will provide the victim with fake personal information to make them impossible to train.
+Bogus salespeople will provide the victim with fake personal information to make them impossible to trace.

 Impersonation of officials